Creamy Chicken Wild Rice Soup Panera Copycat

 Servings 6

-This Chicken Wild Rice Soup is quick and easy made with wild rice instead of noodles, a creamy broth, and a blend of wonderful spices.
+This Chicken Wild Rice Soup is one of Panera Bread’s most popular soups, but easily made at home with super simple ingredients like wild rice instead of noodles, a creamy broth, and a blend of wonderful spices.
 It’s great for lunch or dinner and perfect on a chilly day.
+My family loves it so much.

 Pin this now to find it later